SignReLU neural network and its approximation ability: Introduction

-Theoretical studies on the approximation ability of DNNs with various activation functions have never stopped and have been developed in a large literature.
-Contract to practical applications, it is still far lacking and mainly focused on sigmoid type and ReLU activations.
+Theoretical studies on the approximation ability of deep neural networks with various activation functions have been developed in a large literature {\cite{zhou2018deep, abdeljawad2022approximations, guhring2020error, chui2019deep}}.
+Although neural networks are of great success in practical applications, existing theoretical results mainly focused on sigmoid type and ReLU activations.
 When the activation function $\s$ is a $C^\infty$ sigmoid type function, which means $\lim_{x\to \infty}\s(x)=1$ and $\lim_{x\to -\infty}\s(x)=0$, the approximation rates were given by Barron \cite{Barron} for functions $f\in L_2({\RR}^d)$ whose Fourier transforms $\hat{f}$ satisfy a decay condition $\int_{\RR^d} |w| |\hat{f}(w)| d w<\infty$.
 Another remarkable result (e.g. Mhaskar \cite{mhaskar1993approximation}) based on localized Taylor expansions asserts rates of approximation for functions from Sobolev spaces.
-These results were developed by the localized Taylor expansion approach and with $\sigma$ satisfying $\sigma^{(k)}(\mu) \neq 0$ for some $\mu \in \RR$ and every $k \in \ZZ_{+}$.
-This condition is not satisfied by ReLU type activation.
-Therefore, the approximation theory developed previously does not apply to ReLU.
-Until recent years, for ReLU nets, approximation properties were established in \cite{Klusowski2018, MaoZhou} for shallow nets and in \cite{Yarosky, Grohs, Petersen} for deep nets and functions from Sobolev spaces and in \cite{shen2019deep} for general continuous functions.
-These results are obtained for fully connected nets.
+These results were developed by the localized Taylor expansion approach under the assumption that $\sigma$ satisfies $\sigma^{(k)}(\mu) \neq 0$ for some $\mu \in \RR$ and every $k \in \ZZ_{+}$.
+This condition is not satisfied by ReLU-type activations.
+Until recent years, approximation properties were established in \cite{Klusowski2018, MaoZhou} for shallow ReLU nets and in \cite{Yarosky, Grohs, Petersen} for deep ReLU nets for target functions from Sobolev spaces and in \cite{shen2019deep} for general continuous functions.